NWSA Annual Meeting 2025

 The University of Oregon is conveniently located for access to downtown Eugene and the I5.
 Eugene Airport is a short 10-mile drive and has direct flights to major regional airports.

-The meeting venue will be the Erb Memorial Union Building (EMU) Redwood Auditorium.
-The Monday-night reception will be at the Museum of Natural and Cultural History (open after-hours for the NWSA meeting, with all exhibits open for viewing).
+The main venue for the Annual Meeting is the Erb Memorial Union Building (EMU).
+Plenary talks and some oral presentations will be held in the Redwood Ballroom, with other presentations in the Lease Crutcher and Crater Lake rooms.
+The Monday-night opening social event will be at the Museum of Natural and Cultural History (open after-hours for the NWSA meeting, with all exhibits open for viewing).
 For more information on navigating campus, please visit the campus map.

 Google not found location by address.